-On July 20th (2011), an exultant Rodrigo Rato presented Bankia’s IPO ensuring that the entity intended to “grow and create sustainable profit”.
+On the July 20th (2011), an exultant Rodrigo Rato presented Bankia’s IPO ensuring that the entity intended to “grow and create sustainable profit”.
 The shares traded that day at 3.75€.
 With a millionaire advertising campaign, Rato grasped the savings of many people, convincing them that they could be ‘Bankers’ too.

 Only 10 months later, this financial monsters’ shares sell for 1€ and day by day a billionaire hole grows.
-A hole no one wanted to see, neither Rato, nor his Board of Directors, nor Deloitte who audited the accounts, nor the National Stock Exchange commission who authorized its IPO, or the Bank of Spain.
+A hole no one wanted to see, neither Rato, nor his Board of Directors, nor Deloitte who audited the accounts, nor the National Stock Exchange commission who authorized its IPO, nor the Bank of Spain.

-Today Rato’s whim is a state problem; the rescue his friends and political party colleagues have promised will cost us all a bomb, even though we are not Bankers, we don’t receive the bonuses or succulent dividends they have pocketed or have millionaire pensions.
+Today Rato’s whim is a state problem; the bail-out his friends and political party colleagues have promised will cost us all a bomb, even though we are not Bankers, we don’t receive the bonuses or succulent dividends they have pocketed or have millionaire pensions.

 Rato resigned as president of Bankia, but despite his bad management, he continues occupying Caja Madrid’s presidency, without stating if he will give up this position.

 How was this scam created?
 Why did they allow such a giant hole to be made public?
 How did they cover up numbers?